obfusk/reproducible-apk-tools/README.md

 Because of this, `sort-apk` forcefully recreates the padding even if the entry is already aligned (since that doesn't mean the padding is identical) to make its output as deterministic as possible.
+The downside is that it'll often add "unnecessary" 8-byte padding to entries that didn't need alignment.

-You can disable this using `--no-force-align` or skip realignment completely using `--no-realign`; you can also choose to clear the local header extra fields instead with `--clear-lh-extra`, after which you'll probably need `zipalign`.
+You can disable this using `--no-force-align`, or skip realignment completely using `--no-realign`.
+If you're certain you don't need to keep the old values, you can also choose to reset the local header extra fields to the values from the central directory entries with `--reset-lh-extra`.

+If you use `--reset-lh-extra`, you'll probably want to combine it with either `--no-force-align` (which should prevent the "unnecessary" 8-byte padding) or `--no-realign` + `zipalign` (which uses smaller padding).

-NB: the alignment padding used by `sort-apk` is the same as that used by `apksigner` (a `0xd935` "Android ZIP Alignment Extra Field" which stores the alignment itself as well as zero padding), which differs from that used by `zipalign` (just zero padding).
+NB: the alignment padding used by `sort-apk` is the same as that used by `apksigner` (a `0xd935` "Android ZIP Alignment Extra Field" which stores the alignment itself plus zero padding and is thus always at least 6 bytes), whereas `zipalign` just uses plain zero padding.

 ## CLI